DanWlker/DanWlker/README.md

 ## Projects

+[duckument.nvim](https://github.com/DanWlker/duckument.nvim): A neovim plugin that allows you to query a opened csv/tsv buffer directly.
+Along with a sql "fixer" that allows for shorter queries built on top of sqruff's lexer.

 [keysmith.nvim](https://github.com/DanWlker/keysmith.nvim): A neovim helper for navigating data/config languages like Json, Yaml, Toml etc.

 [asnbcli](https://github.com/DanWlker/asnbcli): A cli tool to help buy Asnb funds